List of Marvel Comics characters: G: Third version

 Roderick Kingsley sold one of Goldbug's old costumes to an unnamed criminal.
-This version had his encounter with Spider-Woman during one of his criminal activities and was defeated by her.
+This version encountered Spider-Woman during one of his criminal activities and was defeated by her.

-During the "Gang War" storyline, Goldbug is among the villains that Hobgoblin hired to guard his hideout and ended up fighting Scorpion, Shift, and Starling.
-After Goldbug used his Gold Gun on Starling's wings, Scorpion persuaded Goldbug and the other villains to turn against Hobgoblin.

 Golden Archer

 Golden Archer (Wyatt McDonald) is a superhero appearing in American comic books published by Marvel Comics.
 The character was created by Roy Thomas and John Buscema and first appeared in The Avengers #85 (February 1971).
 He is a member of the Squadron Supreme.
 He has also gone by the codenames Hawkeye and Black Archer.

 Wyatt McDonald, an Australian cab driver in his civilian guise, was a master archer with a large selection of specialized trick arrows.
 He originally began his career as a masked superhero under the identity of Hawkeye.
 He developed a relationship with Linda Lewis (a.k.a.
-Lady Lark), a former vocalist whose vocal cords had been altered by the criminal mastermind Dr. Decibel.
-Together they fought crime in the city of New Babylon, eventually gaining enough fame to draw the attention of the superhero group Squadron Supreme, who invited them to join.
+Lady Lark), a former vocalist whose vocal cords had been altered by the criminal mastermind Doctor Decibel.
+However, McDonald's relationship with Lady Lark becomes strained as she develops romantic feelings for fellow Squadron member Blue Eagle.
+McDonald proposes to Linda, but she rejects him.
+Desperate to maintain their relationship, he uses a behavior-modifying machine (created to reform criminals) to make her love him, completely changing her personality in the process.

-The character first appeared when Avengers Vision, Scarlet Witch, Quicksilver, and Goliath (Clint Barton) end up in the Squadron Supreme's universe and briefly battle them.

-Alongside the Squadron, he falls under the influence of the Serpent Cartel.
-The team travels to the mainstream Marvel Universe and battles the Avengers.
-As there is already a Hawkeye in that universe, McDonald changes his name to the Golden Archer to "avoid confusion", picking a name that the Avenger Hawkeye had once used as an alias.
-The Avengers eventually convince the Squadron that the Serpent Cartel is evil, and the team denounces them.

-Alongside the Squadron, he is mind-controlled by the Overmind.
-The team is freed by the Defenders, and the two teams battle the Overmind and Null the Living Darkness.
-To repair the global chaos wrought by the Overmind, the Golden Archer joins in the Squadron's decision to take control of the United States to implement the Utopia Program, and with the rest of the team publicly reveals his secret identity.
-Wyatt was captured, and nearly executed by vigilantes.